OpenPecha/docs/docs/index.md

 - **Easy-to-learn** and human-friendly for the average user;
 - **Open** to anyone anywhere, providing a large catalog of texts with a wide range of annotation schema; and
 - **Collaborative**, to leverage shared knowledge in a small, specialized field, and allow for crowdsourced improvements.

+## Who is OpenPecha for?
+- **Text Owners**.
+Text owners are groups of people who are linked to a particular Tibetan text through their history, culture, and heritage, and have a continuing relationship that brings the text into living, communicative contexts; this includes, for example, living monastic traditions that study the particular texts of their Buddhist lineage or research projects who specialize in a given collection
+    - Find contributors for their own collections
+    - Manage pechas in their own collections (admin Master branches)

+- **Academics & Researchers** in Tibetan Studies; Philology; Digital Humanities; Linguistics; Monastic Settings; or any other field who need to access, read, translate, edit, or annotate Tibetan texts.
+OPF allows them to:
+    - Build custom corpuses with any annotations they like
+    - Contribute texts or annotations
+    - Update texts and annotations
+    - Export works in their preferred format

+- **Publishers**
+    - Download the best & latest version of a text
+    - Download or contribute annotations
+    - Export in preferred format (EPUB for publishing, etc.)

+- **Digital Libraries**
+    - Connect their user interface to OpenPecha to fetch etexts and the annotations they need (IIIF, International Image Interoperability Framework, for image libraries, etc.)
+    - Update and contribute new annotations via Github API
+    - Add improvements to the toolkit according to their needs
+    - Use OpenPecha as an editing tool for updating their content as part of a dynamic publishing workflow

+- **Readers**
+    - Export the latest & best version of a text in their preferred format

+- **Programmers**
+    - Link to the best version of texts with annotations through API (Application Programming Interface)